guardian/commercial-canaries/README.md

 2 Check ads _do_ load before banner is interacted with 3 Check the banner shows
 4 Click the button in the banner
-5 (TODO) Check the banner goes away
+5 Check the banner goes away
 6 refresh the page (without clearing cookies)
 7 Check ads have loaded
 8 Load an article page